ffplayout/ffplayout/README.md

+---
+title: ffplayout
+section: 1
+header: User Manual
+footer: ffplayout 0.13.0
+date: July 28, 2022
+---

 **ffplayout**
 ================

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+## **ffplayout-engine (ffplayout)**

+[ffplayout](/ffplayout-engine/README.md) is 24/7 broadcasting solution.
+It can playout a folder with containing video clips, or play for every day a *JSON* playlist, while keeping the current playlist editable.

 The ffplayout apps are mostly made to run on Linux as system services.
 But in general they should run on all platforms which are supported by Rust.

 Check the [releases](https://github.com/ffplayout/ffplayout/releases/latest) for pre compiled version.

-## **ffplayout-engine (ffplayout)**

-[ffplayout](/ffplayout-engine/README.md) is 24/7 broadcasting solution.
-It can playout a folder with containing video clips, or play for every day a *JSON* playlist, while keeping the current playlist editable.

 ### Features